Vincit/objection.js/doc/guide/contributing.md

 When creating an issue there are couple of things you need to remember:

-1. **Update to the latest version of objection if possible and see if the problem remains.** If updating is not an option you can still request critical bug fixes for older versions.
+1. **Update to the latest version of objection if possible and see if the problem remains.**
+   If updating is not an option you can still request critical bug fixes for older versions.

-2. **Describe your problem.** What is happening and what you expect to happen.
+2. **Describe your problem.**
+   Answer the following questions: Which objection version are you using?
+What are you doing?
+What code are you running?
+What is happening?
+What are you expecting to happen instead?
+If you provide code examples (please do!), **use the actual code you are running**.
+People often leave out details or use made up examples because they think they are only leaving out irrelevant stuff.
+If you do that, you have already made an assumption about what the problem is and it's usually something else.
+Also provide all possible stack traces and error messages.

+3. **If possible, provide an actual reproduction**
-3. **Provide enough information about the problem for others to reproduce it.** The fastest way to get your bug fixed or problem solved is to create a simple standalone app or a test case that demonstrates your problem.
+   The fastest way to get your bug fixed or problem solved is to create a simple standalone app or a test case that demonstrates your problem.
 There's a file called [reproduction-template.js](https://github.com/Vincit/objection.js/blob/master/reproduction-template.js) you can use as a starting point for your reproduction.

-If that's too much work then at least provide the code that fails with enough context and any possible stack traces.
-Please bear in mind that objection has hundreds of tests and if you run into a problem, say with `insert` function, it doesn't mean that `insert` is completely broken, but some small part of it you are using is.
+Please bear in mind that objection has thousands of tests and if you run into a problem, say with `insert` method, it doesn't mean that `insert` is completely broken, but some small part of it you are using is.
 That's why enough context is necessary.
 It's not enough to say, "insert fails".
 You need to provide the code that fails and usually the models that are used too.
-And don't write made up code!
-When you do, you only write the parts you think are relevant and usually leave out the useful information.
+And let's say this again: **don't provide made up code examples!** When you do, you only write the parts you think are relevant and usually leave out the useful information.
 Use the actual code that you have tested to fail.

 ## Pull requests